red-collar-official/flutter_kore/packages/umvvm/docs/custom_instances.md

 There are mixins that allow you to add additional funtions to your custom instance like dependencies, cancelable api calls and state.

-For example if you need to add state to your instance you can write this:
+For example - if you need to add state to your custom mvvm instance you can write this:

 ```dart
 abstract class BaseBox<State> extends MvvmInstance<dynamic> with StatefulMvvmInstance<State, dynamic> {